jellyfin/jellyfin.org/docs/general/administration/hardware-selection/index.md

 ## Low Power or Budget Servers

-For users with expensive electricity, or running battery-powered servers:
+For users on a budget, with expensive electricity, or running battery-powered servers:

 - Intel 12th gen or above N series platforms
 - Apple M Series Mac mini
 - Rockchip RK3588 / RK3588S SBC (**Advanced Users Only**)

+These platforms are all relatively affordable, use very little power (<5w at idle) while providing good performance, and are well-supported by Jellyfin with hardware acceleration.

 ## What not to buy